payalpatra/CS-Fundamentals/3_Operating_System/Readme.md

 **Main memory** - The main memory in a computer is RAM (Random Access Memory).
 It is also known as primary memory or read-write memory or internal memory.
 The programs and data that the CPU requires during the execution of a program are stored in this memory. <br/>
 **Secondary memory** - Secondary memory in a computer is a storage device that can store data and programs.
 It is also known as external memory or additional memory or backup memory or auxiliary memory.
 Such storage devices are capable of storing high-volume data.
 Storage devices can be hard drives, USB flash drives, CDs, etc.

+### What is virtual memory?
+This is common while the memory cost of a software exceeds the space of a computer.
+The reason why this can be implemented is because of the virtual memory.
+It divides a program into several pieces and allows them to be temporarily stored in the external memory (disk) before the program needs it.
+By doing this, the program will regard itself to own a piece of continuous space.

 ### Difference between Process and Thread?
 Sl | Process  | Thread   |
 --- | --- | --- |